open-feature/flagd/docs/caching.md

 #### Cacheable flags

 `flagd` sets the `reason` of a flag evaluation as `STATIC` when no targeting rules are configured for the flag.
-A client can safely store the result of a static evaluation in its cache indefinitely (until the configuration of the flag changes, see [busting](#busting)).
+A client can safely store the result of a static evaluation in its cache indefinitely (until the configuration of the flag changes, see [cache invalidation](#cache-invalidation)).

 Put simply in pseudocode: